 This site has been on the web since May 26, 2002.
 Click to contact the webmaster with any comments or questions about this page.

 Ontario's first two districts were formed as leagues were chartered throughout the 1950s in the Toronto/Hamilton and Ottawa areas.
 The champions of these two districts faced each other in a one-game playoff for the provincial championship in the mid-to late 1950s.
 Until the Canadian Region was formed in 1958, the Ontario champion faced teams from Eastern U.S. states in post-provincial competition leading up to the Little League World Series.
-Later, Ontario's champion met the champion of Eastern Canada (Quebec/Maritime Provinces) for the right to advance to the Little League World Series.
+Later, Ontario's champion met the champion of Eastern Canada (Quebec/Atlantic Provinces) for the right to advance to the Little League World Series.

 Today, Ontario has eight districts, and the champions of these districts compete alongside a host league at the provincial tournament for the right to advance to the Canadian Region tournament.
 Ontario expanded from three districts to five during the 1960s, added two more districts in the late 1980s, and added an eighth district with the creation of the Ottawa River Valley district in 2002.